-- Smoking: Smoking is bad for the bones.
+- Smoking: Smoking increases the risk of osteoporosis.

 What are the symptoms of osteoporosis?

-Osteoporosis is often called a silent disease because bone loss occurs without symptoms.
+Bone loss that leads to osteoporosis occurs without symptoms.
 The first sign of osteoporosis is often a broken bone.

 People with HIV may wish to discuss bone mineral density testing with their health care providers.

-What are steps to take to prevent osteoporosis?
+What steps can a person take to prevent osteoporosis?

-- Eat a healthy diet rich in calcium and vitamin D. Foods high in calcium include dairy products, such as milk, yogurt, and cheese.
-Other foods high in calcium include dark green leafy vegetables (such as collard greens, bok choy, and kale), broccoli, sardines, tofu, and almonds.
-Milk is fortified with vitamin D. Certain fish and mushrooms are also high in vitamin D. If needed, heath care providers can offer guidance on taking calcium and vitamin D supplements.
+- Eat a healthy diet rich in calcium and vitamin D. Foods high in calcium include milk and other dairy products, broccoli, sardines, tofu, and almonds.
+Milk is fortified with vitamin D. Egg yolks, saltwater fish, and liver are also high in vitamin D. People can also take calcium and vitamin D supplements.

 - Stay active.
-Weight-bearing exercises, such as walking, jogging, and dancing, can make bones stronger and help slow the rate of bone loss.
+Physical activities, such as walking and lifting weights, can make bones stronger and help slow down bone loss.

 - Don't smoke.